JJMingG/complete-javascript-course/README.md

 ### Disclaimer:

 This repo contains the files that I am using for my Udemy JavaScript course.
 Note that the only files I will be manipulating are the files in the 'starter' folder of each section.
 These will show my progress in this course as well as samples of my code in JavaScript.
+I will be deleting 'final' folders as a I progress in order to make space on my local computer.

 Also note that I am not simply copying the instructor's videos.
 Code written throughout the lessons act as notes as well as a big unary code that covers each subsection.
 I like my notes to explain things in detail even if I already know the information.
 Many of these concepts, I have already learned through other courses but I will still work through them as if I am learning them for the first time.